Stetson Mansion History

 Come to see for yourself and spread the holiday spirit.
 JT, thank you for your hard work, sharing your wonderful home with us all, and have a very Merry Christmas.

 Tours of the Stetson Mansion are $25 plus tax.
 I have personally done this tour and feel it is for adults and/or adolescents.
 It is not recommended for those under the age of 7 as young children might disrupt the small groups.

 Holiday tours run through January 15th and can be booked here.
 Reservations Required as space is limited.

 Parking is free.

-Photography is not allowed inside the mansion so I am using their images.
+Photography is not allowed inside the mansion so I am using mostly the Stetson Mansion’s images.